Center for Cognitive Science Home

 Now Professor Liu has been focusing on the study of the interactive correlation between spatiality &temporality and semantic features and syntactic realizations.
 He has put a very insightful hypothesis of time-space conflation which has drawn wide attention and can provide consistent explanation to syntactic-semantic issues in Mandarin Chinese.

-Title: Converging evidence for the time-space conflation in Mandarin Chinese
+Title: Converging evidence for the time-space conflation in Mandarin Chinese.
+Download the recording.

 Abstract: In contrast to the dichotomous conceptualization of time and space in English as shown by the distinctive modes of grounding for nouns, verbs or clauses, Mandarin Chinese is hypothesized in this paper to be characterized by time-space conflation.
 Evidence for this hypothesis can be found in ancient Chinese conceptualization of the universe（Yuzhou 宇宙），which referred to both space and time.
 Originally, 宇（Yu）refers to the eaves of a house and 宙（Zhou）to the ridgepoles and beams which support the house and determine its life span. 宇 is metonymically extended to denote the four cardinal directions (East, South, West and North) and 宙 to denote time (from the past, present to the future).
 Linguistic evidence for the hypothesis can also be found at almost every level of the language system.
 In the formation of Chinese characters, Mandarin Chinese not only follows the linearity principle in positioning the radicals, but the radical positioning will also have something to do with the overall meaning of the character, like the radical “日”（Ri) expressing morning or early time of the day when placed on the left or the top of the character, or evening or late time of the day when placed on the left or lower part of the character.
 Another crucial piece of evidence is the optionality of grounding of nouns and verbs, and even the sentence itself.
 The third source of data is the functional fusion of nouns and verbs, apart from their general division of labour.
 The fourth piece of evidence is the multifunctionality of grammatical classes, like 着（Zhe) which can denote both existential and ongoing process readings.
 The fifth piece of evidence is the mutifunctionality of 零句（minor sentences）（Zhao Yuanren 1968).
-Three more typical but unique features of Chinese can be regarded as supporting the hypothesisof time-space conflation: nouns can be used as predicates and verbs can be used as subjects and objects without any grammatical marking; sentences without verbs are very common; both nominal and verbal classifiers in Chinese can denote both spatial and temporal meanings.
+Three more typical but unique features of Cenote both spatial and temporal meanings.
 The time-space conflation hypothesis which differs from the overgeneralization of Noun-Verb Inclusion Theory (Shen Jiaxuan 2016) offers coherent and consistent accounts for “idiosyncrasies”, like the seemingly contradictory directions of the temporal reference of Qian (front) and Hou (back), which remains a controversial issue both in linguistics and cultural studies; and other essential features of Chinese, like subjectivity, topic-prominence, and the integrative cognitive style of Chinese thinking.

 full-time professor at Hunan Normal University.
 He received his Ph.D in Philosophy from the Bauhaus University in Weimar in 2009.
 Since 2011, he has been a junior professor at Friedrich-Alexander University in Germany, engaged in media research (visual and image culture direction).
 From 2019 to 2020, Lars Nowak served as a visiting professor at the Free University of Berlin, mainly teaching drama and film.
 Lars Nowak’s research direction is film and media.
 During his research career, he has published more than 50 papers and monographs.

-Title: Negative Multimodality—On Divergences of Image and Language in Comics and Films
+Title: Negative Multimodality—On Divergences of Image and Language in Comics and Films.
+Download the recording.

 Abstract: In my paper, I examine the semiological and perceptual relations between image and language by looking at the interplay between image and writing in comics as well as image and speech in films.
 In doing so, I analyze temporal, spatial, diegetic, and semiotic divergences between the two modes and claim that under certain conditions these divergences can be conceived as negations, distinguishing between contrary and contradictory as well as constative and performative variants.
 In this way, it is shown that the relations of images to other modes constitute an important domain in which this mode, which is often denied the capacity of negation in favor of language, proves to be quite capable of this semiotic operation.